rowangayleschaefer/hackathon_project/README.md

 ### Next Steps
 **Taking a look at preliminary models, there are a couple steps I could take next, given more time to complete the project:**

-* Attempting to further reduce bias for the two best models (logistic regression and SVC.)
+* Attempting to further reduce overfitting for the two best models (logistic regression and SVC), and using logistic regression with better feature selection.
 * Trying ensembling methods with best models to create a better-performing model.
 * PCA to reduce dimensionality, given the high number of features(products) in the dataset.
 (Or MCA, if using boolean data.)
 * Pulling in additional data or training a model to create categories and subcategories for each item.
 * A deeper dive into feature importances for each model.
 * Look into additional strategies to balance data.
-This would probably help the performance of the KNN model -- since SciKitLearn's KNN class can't take   class weights as a parameter without altering the source code.
 <br />